MicrosoftDX/nether/doc/deploy-base-architecture.md

 # Deploy the Base Architecture

 Nether is a project composed of reusable set of building blocks, projects, services and best practices designed for Gaming workloads powered by Microsoft Azure.
-Some of these scenarios uses an architecture style that is known as a Server Less Architecture.
+Some of these scenarios uses an architecture style that is known as a Serverless Architecture.

 > "Serverless architectures refer to applications that significantly depend on third-party services" -Martin Fowler

-In other words, Server Less Architecture is a Software Architecture where you don't need to  care about individual servers, but rather rely on platform services to provide you with the features you need.
+In other words, Serverless Architecture is a Software Architecture where you don't need to  care about individual servers, but rather rely on platform services to provide you with the features you need.
 Microsoft Azure provides a plethora of such services in many different areas such as: custom code, databases, storage, AI, Connected Everything (IoT), analytics, etc. Nether is not the place to describe them all but different scenarios will use a few of those services.
 Please head over to [http://azure.com](http://azure.com) for more information of all services available.

 ## Prerequisite